 So you have an idea for a start-up?
 Great!
 You want to join an accelerator or get funded?
 Awesome.
 But first, there are a few things you need to do before pursuing either of those paths.
-We have pulled together some of our favorite tools and resources to help you take your idea and turn it into a business model, come up with a minimum viable product and start testing it.
+Bizdom’s online training has pulled together some of our favorite tools and resources to help you take your idea and turn it into a business model, come up with a minimum viable product and start testing it.
 The goal is for you to do this in a short period of time, so that you can determine whether or not the idea is viable before spending too much time or resources on it.
 If it seems promising, then you may be ready to join an accelerator or seek funding.
 Simply put, you don’t want to waste anyone’s time, including yours.

-The following modules will give you a good background and road map of what you need to do on your own, to take your business from idea to execution.
+The following online training modules will give you a good background and road map of what you need to do on your own, to take your business from idea to execution.
 Each module has readings, presentations and actions for you to complete.
 You can complete all of the modules in order or skip around depending on what point you are starting from, but be prepared to think deeply about your idea and to do a lot of work.

-Each module has articles associated with it, but in addition we strongly suggest you read the following books.
+Each online training module has articles associated with it, but in addition we strongly suggest you read the following books.
 You can buy them by following the links below or check them out at your local library.

 - The Lean Startup, by Eric Ries

 - The Startup Owner’s Manual – The Step-by Step Guide for Building a Great Company, by Steve Blank and Bob Dorf

 Ready to get started?
 Click on any of the titles below to be directed to that module.